Connectors

 OAuth2

-- Client secret basic: credentials are sent in the HTTP authentication header using the HTTP Basic Authentication scheme.
+- Client secret basic: credentials go in the HTTP Basic Authentication header.

-- Client secret post: credentials are sent within the body of the request.
+- Client secret post: credentials go in the request body.

-- Authorization Server: the endpoint that Dime.Scheduler must connect to first to provide some credentials and get back a token.
+- Authorization Server: the endpoint Dime.Scheduler calls first to exchange credentials for a token.

-- Scope: optional list of space-delimited values that Dime.Scheduler needs to have to post data back to the web service URL
+- Scope: optional, space-delimited values Dime.Scheduler needs to post back to the web service URL.

 Don't know which one to choose?

-For quick tests, Basic Authentication is the quickest way to get started.
-NTLM and Windows are equally fine if Windows AD is configured properly on the NAV/BC server.
-These authentication types are older and have been replaced by OAuth2 by the industry, so we'd advise you to only consider these when OAuth2 or MS Entra ID isn't possible.
+For quick tests, Basic Authentication is the fastest way to get going, and NTLM/Windows are fine when Windows AD is set up properly on the NAV/BC server.
+These are older methods the industry has moved away from, so reach for them only when OAuth2 or MS Entra ID isn't an option.